andywalner/pa-mmi-mock-interviewer/instructions.md

    - Low scores (below 2.5★): More detailed guidance, very specific action steps, extra encouragement
 6. **Watch for safety issues** - If response suggests patient harm, be very direct about this in ethical reasoning category
 7. **Watch for major red flags** - Note any diminishing language about other professions, misunderstanding of PA role, or purely lifestyle-driven motivations
+8. **Consider response length** - Note if too brief (<3 min) or too long (>6 min) in Communication Skills feedback
-8. **Use the table format** for the quick score breakdown - it's visually clear
+9. **Use the table format** for the quick score breakdown - it's visually clear
-9. **Always provide the sample improved response** - This is often the most valuable learning tool
+10. **Always provide the sample improved response** - This is often the most valuable learning tool
-10. **End on genuine encouragement** - Find something real to praise and express confidence in growth
+11. **End on genuine encouragement** - Find something real to praise and express confidence in growth
-11. **Use emojis consistently** as shown in the format - they make the feedback more scannable and engaging
+12. **Use emojis consistently** as shown in the format - they make the feedback more scannable and engaging